Chart Color Schemes

 Sydenham - Tempe - St Peters displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The latest Census evaluated Sydenham - Tempe - St Peters' dwelling structures as 41.8% houses and 58.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's 29.2% houses and 70.8% other dwellings.
-Home ownership in Sydenham - Tempe - St Peters was at 24.6%, with mortgaged dwellings at 38.4% and rented dwellings at 37.0%.
-The median monthly mortgage repayment in the area was $2,900, higher than Sydney metro's average of $2,800.
-The median weekly rent figure was recorded at $630, compared to Sydney metro's $495.
-Nationally, Sydenham - Tempe - St Peters' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The dwelling structure in Sydenham - Tempe - St Peters, as evaluated at the latest Census conducted on 28 August 2016, consisted of 41.8% houses and 58.3% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In comparison, Sydney metropolitan area had 29.2% houses and 70.8% other dwellings.
+The home ownership level in Sydenham - Tempe - St Peters was higher than that of the Sydney metropolitan area at 24.6%, with mortgaged dwellings accounting for 38.4% and rented dwellings making up 37.0%.
+The median monthly mortgage repayment in the area, as of 2016, was $2,900, which is above the Sydney metropolitan average of $2,800.
+The median weekly rent figure for Sydenham - Tempe - St Peters was recorded at $630, compared to the Sydney metropolitan average of $495.
+Nationally, Sydenham - Tempe - St Peters' mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing